-- 1. Plan implementation assistance (as required) - 2.
+- 1. Plan implementation assistance (as required) Work with communities to ensure their local comprehensive plans are consistent with AMATS Transportation Outlook 2050 (Local -led projects); Assist local communities as needed on their connectivity/transportation plans as needed (Local-led projects) - 2.
 Assist ODOT in Reviewing Design Traffic Analyses - 3.
 Provide data for use by others (ODOT District 4 will be copied on all responses to requests) - 4.
 Review transportation impacts of zoning changes, subdivision proposals and development plans (as requested) - 5.
 Assist NOACA and ARAQMD with Ozone Action Day and Particulate Matter (FP3) Alerts - 6.
 Air Quality Coordination (as needed) - 7.
-Assist Ohio EPA by Reviewing EPA Permits to Install - 8.
-Redesign the AMATS website and continue to maintain it (on-going) - 9.
-AMATS Connecting Communities Planning Grant: Corridor Study in Prospective Community - a.
-Assist current grant recipients - 10.
-Continue to develop transportation related podcasts for AMATS members and members of the public - 11.
-Assist local communities with applications to secure grants through the Bipartisan Infrastructure Law (BIL)
+Assist Ohio EPA by Reviewing EPA Permits to Install (as needed) - 8.
+Maintain the new AMATS website (on-going).
+AMATS has contracted with Triad to host and maintain the website for \$9,000 each year - 9.
+AMATS Connecting Communities Planning Grant: Corridor Study in Prospective Community (each grant cycle is typically longer than one year) - a.
+Assist in the completion of current grant recipient, New Franklin's final report for the SR 619 Corridor Development Planning Study, expected by fall 2025.
+AMATS staff will also begin a new round of planning grants in fall 2025 by issuing a Notice of Funding Available, followed by applications being made available on the AMATS website.
+The Connecting Communities Planning Grant Task Force will be tasked with reviewing applications and recommending recipients to the Policy Committee.
+It is expected that recommendations for two \$40,000 grants will be made to the Policy Committee and will take place in the 3rd quarter of FY 2026.
+Once awards are made, the process of choosing a consultant will begin, most likely in the 4th quarter of FY 2026.
+That funding cycle will most likely not be complete until the end of FY 2027 (Consultant-led work) - 10.
+Assist local communities with applications to secure grants through the Infrastructure Investment and Jobs Act (IIJA) (as needed)

-#1 #2 #3 #4 #5 #6 #7 #8 #9 #9a #10 #11
+#1 #2 #3 #4 #5 #6 #7 #8 #9 #9a #10

-Q1 X X X X X X X X X X X X
+Q1 X X X X X X X X X X X

-Q2 X X X X X X X X X X X
+Q2 X X X X X X X X X X

-Q3 X X X X X X X X X X X
+Q3 X X X X X X X X X X

-Q4 X X X X X X X X X X X X
+Q4 X X X X X X X X X X X